 Infrastructure Description/ Dimensions

-Number of turbines Up to 111 turbines
+Number of turbines Up to 25 turbines

 Hub Height Up to 200m

 Tip Height Up to 300m

 Rotor Diameter Up to 200m

-Contracted Capacity Up to 900MW (individual turbines between 6MW and

-15MW in capacity each)
+Contracted Capacity Up to 155MW (individual turbines between 6MW and 15MW in capacity each)

 Tower Type Steel or concrete towers can be utilised at the site.

-Alternatively, the towers can be of a hybrid nature,

-comprising concrete towers with top steel sections.
+Alternatively, the towers can be of a hybrid nature, comprising concrete towers with top steel sections.

-Area occupied by the on-site collector 3 x on-site collector substations (IPP Portion) of 5ha
+Area occupied by the on-site collector substations (IPP Portion) 1 x on-site collector substations (IPP Portion) of 5ha.

-substations (IPP Portion) each.
-This will consist of the Eskom switching station and

-IPP substation

-Capacity of on-site collector substations (IPP 33kV/132kV Portion) 33KV/132KV Cabling between the turbines Cabling will be installed underground where feasible at a depth of up to 1.5m to connect the turbines to the on-site facility substation.
+Capacity of on-site collector substations (IPP Portion) 33kV/132kV

+Cabling between the turbines Cabling will be installed underground where feasible at a · · depth of up to 1.5m to connect the turbines to the on-site facility substation.
 Where not technically feasible to place cabling underground, this will be installed above-ground.
-Laydown and Operations and Maintenance (O&M) hub The cabling will have a capacity of up to 33kV.
-3 x Batching plant of up to 4ha to 7ha.
-3 x O&amp;M office of approximately 1.5ha each adjacent to each collector SS.
-3 x construction compound / laydown area, including site office of 3ha each (150m x 200m each).
-Laydown and crane hardstand areas (approximately 75m x 120m).
+The cabling will have a capacity of up to 33kV.
+Laydown and Operations and Maintenance Batching plant of up to 4ha to 7ha.
+(O&M) hub O&M office of approximately 1.5ha adjacent to the onsite substation.
+Construction compound / laydown area, including site office of 3ha each (150m x 200m each).
+Laydown and crane hardstand areas (approximately) 75m x 120m).
 Access and internal roads Wherever possible, existing access roads will be utilised to access the project site and development footprint.
 It is unlikely that access roads will need to be upgraded as part of the proposed development.
 Internal roads of up to 12-13m in width will be required to access each turbine and the on-site substation.
-Access roads will be12m at turning circles Laydown and crane hardstand areas (at each turbine position) ~75m x 120m Turbine foundation Diameter of up to 40m per turbine Battery Energy Storage System (BESS) Export Capacity of up to 800MWh Total storage capacity 200MW Storage capacity of up to 6-8 hours The BESS will be housed in containers covering a total approximate footprint of up to 5ha.
+Access roads will be12m at turning circles.
+Laydown and crane hardstand areas (at each ~75m x 120m turbine position) Turbine foundation Diameter of up to 40m per turbine Battery Energy Storage System (BESS) Export Capacity of up to 800MWh Total storage capacity 200MW Storage capacity of up to 6-8 hours The BESS will be housed in containers covering a total approximate footprint of up to 5ha.
 Battery types to be considered: Solid State Batteries as the preferred (Lithium Ion) and Redox Flow Batteries as the alternative (Vanadium Redox).
-Grid connection The grid connection infrastructure will include a 400/132kV MTS, to be located between the Camden and SOL Substations, which will be looped in and out of the existing Camden-Sol 400kV transmission line; on-site switching stations (132kV in capacity) at each renewable energy facility (Eskom Portion); 132kV power lines from the switching stations at each renewable energy facility to the new 400/132kV MTS; and a collector substation [01] with 2 x 132kV bus bars and 4 x 132kV IPP feeder bays to the onsite IPP Substation.
-The grid connection infrastructure has been assessed as part of a separate 19 S&EIA process in support of an application for EA (DFFE Reference number: 14/12/16/3/3/2/2162).
-Temporary infrastructure Temporary infrastructure, including laydown areas, hardstand areas and a concrete batching plant, will be required during the construction phase.
+Grid connection The grid connection infrastructure will include a 400/132kV MTS, to be located between the Camden and SOL Substations, which will be looped in and out of the existing Camden-Sol 400kV transmission line; on-site switching

+Environmental Futurorisation (Co.
+11) 12 10/07/2/2/1007 stations (132kV in capacity) at each renewable energy facility (Eskom Portion); 132kV power lines from the switching stations at each renewable energy facility to the new 400/132kV MTS; and a collector substation with 2 x 132kV bus bars and 4 x 132kV IPP feeder bays to the onsite IPP Substation.
+The grid connection infrastructure has been assessed as part of a separate S&EIA process in support of an application for EA (DFFE Reference number: 14/12/16/3/3/2/2162).
+Temporary infrastructure, including laydown areas, hardstand areas and a concrete batching plant, will be required during the construction phase.
 All temporary infrastructure will be rehabilitated following the completion of the construction phase, where it is not required for the operation phase.